Kim Zimmer: Career

 In 2010, Zimmer returned to the role of Echo on One Life to Live.
 Zimmer was featured in a story along with former Guiding Light co-star Jerry verDorn (Clint Buchanan), Robin Strasser (Dorian Cramer) and Erika Slezak (Viki Lord).

-Zimmer has also appeared in several episodic television programs, including Designing Women, MacGyver, Models, Inc., and Babylon 5 (episode "And Now For a Word", year 1995).
+Zimmer has also appeared in several episodic television programs, including Designing Women, MacGyver, Models, Inc., University Hospital, and Babylon 5 (episode "And Now For a Word", year 1995).
 She also appeared in several made-for-television movies.

 Zimmer has starred in a number of theater roles, including several at Augusta's Barn Theatre.
 In 2011, it was announced that Zimmer would be cast in the Off-Broadway international hit Love, Loss, and What I Wore.
 She starred as Mrs. Hayes in Connecticut Repertory Theatre's production of Odysseus D.O.A., running through March 4, 2012.
 Zimmer made her musical theatre debut when she joined the first North American tour of Broadway's Wicked.
 She played the role of Madame Morrible from 14 August 2012 through 13 December 2013.
 Zimmer returned to the role with the first North American tour on 30 September 2014.
 Zimmer has also appeared in several productions of the musical Gypsy, first in 2006 at the Barn Theatre in Augusta, Michigan, and in 2015 at the Pittsburgh Civic Light Opera opposite former Guiding Light leading man Robert Newman.

 In 2011 she released her memoir called I'm Just Sayin'!: Three Deaths, Seven Husbands and a Clone!
 My Life as a Daytime Diva.

 In 2023, after several years off-screen, Zimmer returned to acting starring in the drama film You Sing Louder, I Sing Louder starring opposite Ewan McGregor and her son Jake Weary.